hello123991/MetaInstance/README.md

 	print("Text Changed!")
 end)
 ```
-You can do something when any property of the object changes by doing
+You can execute code when any property of the object changes by entering the following:
 ```lua
 <Object>.OnChanged(<function> func)
 ```
 ##
 ### Tweener
 This module comes with its own tween system!
-You can use this by doing
+You can use this feature by entering the following:
 ```lua
 <Object>.Tweener.Property1 {
 	Value = <any>,